narkq/YAUS/README.md

 Almost every stemming algorithm that's implemented in Sphinx as of 2.0.6-release version is available here as well (`stem_cz` is an exception).

+## Building

-Installation procedure is as usual, but you need to build `libsphinx` first:
+Building procedure for Unix-like systems is quite usual, but you need to build `libsphinx` first:

     cd <extension path>
     ./build-libsphinx.sh